 The tourism industry was hit hard by COVID-19, causing the closure of hotels and millions of lost revenue.
 With the acceleration of vaccinations throughout Europe, we are finally seeing the light at the end of the tunnel.
 Nevertheless, now is the time to think carefully about your hotel’s revenue and pricing strategy.

-There are various internal and external factors that influence guests when evaluating a hotel, ranging from location, amenities, reviews and personal taste.
-A factor that arguably lies at the crossroads of all these factors is Price sensitivity.
-Price sensitivity can be defined as the degree to which a customer’s behaviour is affected by the cost of a service or product – they may be convinced of the benefits, but need extra reassurance or reminding when it comes to the value they’re receiving.
+Internal and external factors influence guests when evaluating a hotel—ranging from location, amenities, reviews and personal taste.
+A factor that arguably lies at the crossroads of all these factors is price sensitivity.
+Price sensitivity can be defined as the degree to which a customer’s behaviour is affected by the cost of a service or product.
+They may be convinced of the benefits, but need extra reassurance or reminding when it comes to the value they’re receiving.

-As such, particularly “Price sensitive” customers are often experts in comparison shopping, tipping the scale of the value equation in their favour by looking for the same benefits at a lower cost.
+“Price sensitive” customers are often experts in comparison shopping, tipping the scale of the value equation in their favour by looking for the same benefits at a lower cost.
 For hoteliers, this often happens when a visitor is convinced of the facilities, features and location of a hotel, but might get cold feet when redirected to the booking engine and see the total amount due.
 These self-described ‘smart shoppers’ are not out of the ordinary—the average traveller typically searches 38 websites before booking a hotel.
-The success of bargain-based companies like Groupon only further shows how infatuated people have become with discounted products or services across all aspects of their lives, from shopping for a holiday to buying groceries.
+The success of bargain-based companies like Groupon, Voyage-Price, Secret Escapes, Accor-owned Very Chic only further shows how infatuated people have become with discounted products or services across all aspects of their lives, from shopping for a holiday to buying groceries.